pomsky-lang/website/src/content/docs/blog/pomsky-0-12/index.md

 </div>

-If you're unfamiliar with Pomsky, [here is a summary](/docs/get-started/quick-reference) of how Pomsky compares to regexes.
+You might have noticed that Pomsky has a new logo.
+I've also updated the website by switching from Hugo to [Starlight](https://starlight.astro.build/), as the Hugo theme we were using was no longer being maintained.

-Let's look at the most exciting new features in this release!
+This release took longer than usual because of a few unplanned delays.
+The last version was released almost two years ago!
+I had planned to cut a release by the end of 2024, but sometimes things don't go as planned.
+The wait is finally over, so let's take a look at the most exciting new features in this release!

 ## RE2 Support